Blackberry Crisp with Oats

 Total Time: 1 hour 25 minutes

-This Blackberry Crumble recipe is a fantastic summer dessert idea for classic warm-weather comfort food.
-Syrupy blackberries, combine with crunchy crumble and of course when served warm, and topped with vanilla ice cream, the results are truly sublime!
+This Blackberry Crisp recipe is a fantastic summer dessert idea for classic warm-weather comfort food.
+Syrupy blackberries combine with crunchy crumble, and, of course, when served warm and topped with vanilla ice cream, the result is truly sublime!ย

 Ingredients